Welcome to the website of drummer Jeremy Sheehan and JD Drum Studio

 Freeman, and drummer Dave Tough.
 Krupa was very impressed with Tough's style and started

 to emulate his playing.
-He struck up a friendship with Tough and he took him to see King
+He struck up a friendship with Tough and Tough took him to see King

 Oliver's Creole Jazz Band to listen to the band's drummer Baby Dodds.
 Dodds became